northgrove/AzureSecurityTraining/README.md

 Module 1 represents the prerequesites. the whole module must be completed!
-- Step 1: create a new Trial Subscription - this can anly be done if you are eligible for it and have not created a free subscription before.
+- Step 1: create a new Trial Subscription - this can only be done if you are eligible for it and have not created a free subscription before.
 If you are *not* eligibel for a free subscription you can use any other paid subscription you my have or have available thru your employer.
 The lab will be created within a resourcegroup and can easly be deleted after the workshop.

 > NB! if you are using a free azure subscription, dont provision the lab so early that you have used all your free credits befor the workshop starts.